From Soft Guidance to Hard Constraints on Diffusion Sampling

 Classifier guidance can be applied to an unconditional diffusion model to add condition signal retroactively, without re-training the diffusion model itself.

-Recall in the score-matching formulation, an unconditional diffusion model learns the unconditional score $\nabla_{x_t}\log p(x_t)$, which represents the direction towards higher density area of the data distribution.
+Recall in the score-matching formulation, an unconditional diffusion model learns the unconditional score $\nabla_{x_t}\log p(x_t)$, which represents the direction toward higher density regions of the data distribution.
 To do conditional generation, we will need the conditional score $\nabla_{x_t}\log p(x_t|y)$.
-With Bayes' rule we can do a clean decomposition.
-Since $p(x_t|y)\propto p(y|x_t)\cdot p(x_t)$, taking the log and then the gradient, we have:
+Bayes' rule gives us a clean decomposition.
+Since $p(x_t|y)\propto p(y|x_t)\cdot p(x_t)$, taking the log and then the gradient of both sides, we have:

 $$\nabla_{x_t}\log p(x_t|y)=\nabla_{x_t}\log p(x_t)+\nabla_{x_t}\log p(y|x_t)$$